-Despite now being forever entwined with the concept of love, this hasn’t always been the case.
+Despite the red heart being symbolistic of the concept of love, this hasn’t always been the case.
 The association with the heart didn’t actually begin until medieval times.
-Before that, the blood-red color led to the ruby’s ability to prevent hemorrhaging from being its main use.

 But, for 500 years or more, it is love and the heart which has been dominating the lore of the ruby.
 Often cut into a heart shape, and with the pure red desirability of the best stones, it isn’t difficult to see how we got to that point.